 Take Charge of Your Company’s Pension Assets!

-Just like the more well-known “Self-directed IRA” and “Self-directed 401(k), the “Self-directed” Defined Benefit Pension Plan puts YOU in control of your Company’s retirement plan.
-You don’t HAVE to place your plan assets with traditional Wall Street brokerages.
-For most plan administrators and consultants, this is all they know.
-You need to work with a plan administrator that realizes Wall Street isn’t the only option AND has the actuarial experience to deal with financial alternatives and real estate.
+You don’t HAVE to place your plan assets in traditional Wall Street Assets.
+You just need to work with an Innovative plan administrator that realizes Wall Street isn’t the only option AND has almost 50 years of actuarial experience and the skills necessary to deal with financial alternatives and real estate.

 If you are a profitable small business, you already know that a Defined Benefit Pension Plan is the most effective way for you to simultaneously put money away for retirement AND reduce your taxable income.
 A Self-directed Defined Benefit Pension Plan lets you take charge of your company’s Pension Assets.

 Before you go any further, download and read this FREE REPORT to learn:

 The Five Important Things You NEED to Know Before Starting a Self-directed Defined Benefit Plan.

 Have you read all of the information and ready to move forward?
 Just click the link to get started.